 Described as a daring, authentic and versatile young conductor, Tal Samuel is fast earning a reputation as promising talent conducting from the opera pit and on concert hall stages around the world.

-Despite her young age, Samuel has already conducted some notable orchestras and ensembles such as the Danish National Symphony Orchestra, WDR Sinfonieorchester Köln, Gürzenich Orchester Köln, Lucerne Strings Festival Orchestra, Danubia Orchestra Óbuda, Nashville Symphony Orchestra, Fort Worth Symphony Orchestra, Cabrillo Festival Orchestra, The Colorado Mahler Festival Orchestra, New World Symphony Orchestra, Das Kritische Orchester, Haifa Symphony Orchestra, The Israeli Chamber Orchestra, Israel Sinfonieta Bee'r-Sheva Orchestra, The Royal Scottish Conservatory Orchestra and others.
+In recent years, Samuel conducted notable orchestras and ensembles such as the Danish National Symphony Orchestra, WDR Sinfonieorchester Köln, Gürzenich Orchester Köln, Lucerne Strings Festival Orchestra, Danubia Orchestra Óbuda, Nashville Symphony Orchestra, Fort Worth Symphony Orchestra, Cabrillo Festival Orchestra, The Colorado Mahler Festival Orchestra, New World Symphony Orchestra, Das Kritische Orchester, Haifa Symphony Orchestra, The Israeli Chamber Orchestra, Israel Sinfonieta Bee'r-Sheva Orchestra, The Royal Scottish Conservatory Orchestra and others.